Emosi Tuqiri: Early career

 Described as a rugby prodigy and potential future Wallaby, Tuqiri studied and played Marist College Ashgrove and played for the Brothers rugby club in Brisbane.

 Tuqiri is the son of former Brisbane Broncos and Waratahs player Elia Tuqiri, and the cousin of former Wallaby Lote Tuqiri.
-He is also related to the Kuridrani brothers Kirisi and Tevita, while also a relative of Noa Nadruku and Nemani Nadolo.
+He is also related to Tevita Kuridrani, while also a relative of Noa Nadruku, Kirisi Kuridrani and Nemani Nadolo.

 Professional career

 After a spell in the Queensland Reds academy, Tuqiri was named as a squad member of the Melbourne Rebels in 2022.
 Tuqiri signed with the Fijian Drua in October 2022, ahead of the 2023 Super Rugby Pacific season.
 He made his Drua debut in Round 1 of 2023, against Moana Pasifika.

 In 2019, Tuqiri represented the Fiji U20 national side in the 2019 World Rugby Under 20 Championship.